ahma0/ahma0.github.io/_tabs/about.md

 order: 4
 ---

-Hello, I'm <a href="https://github.com/ahma0">Nayeong Ahn.
-It is a blog that summarizes what I've studied.</a>
+Hello, I'm <a href="https://github.com/ahma0">Nayeong Ahn.</a> It is a blog that summarizes what I've studied.

 <h2>⚡Projects⚡</h2>